vtexdocs/help-center-content/docs/announcements/en/insights-is-available-in-the-new-admin.md

 author: authors_24
 slug: insights-is-available-in-the-new-admin
 legacySlug: insights-is-available-in-the-new-admin
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Check detailed metrics, define goals and keep an eye on your store's performance right on your desktop.
+announcementSynopsisEN: 'Check detailed metrics, define goals and keep an eye on your store's performance right on your desktop.'
 ---

 Keep track of your store's performance right on your admin.
 With __Insights Web__, the desktop version of the app you already know, it's easier than ever to identify opportunities and check results.